 Different bridges exist to support different operations.
-Two bridges currently exist on the xDai chain.
+Two primary bridges exist on the xDai chain.
 Additional bridges and/or extensions may be deployed in the future.

 xDai Bridge: Convert Dai to xDai and xDai to Dai

-OmniBridge: Convert any other ERC20 tokens on Mainnet to equivalent ERC677 tokens on the xDai chain
+OmniBridge: Convert any other ERC20 tokens on Mainnet to equivalent ERC677 tokens on the xDai chain.
+Omnibridge also has bridge modes to bridge tokens between xDai and Binance Smart Chain (BSC) and BSC and Ethereum.

 The Optimistic Omnibridge is also in R&D as an option to provide a bridge for trustless transfers from xDai to Ethereum.

 The bridge is a key element of xDai, allowing for fast interoperability between xDai and Ethereum.
 The bridge connects the networks and allows tokens to exist on both sides.
 To mint xDai, Dai is locked in the bridge contract and the equivalent amount of xDai is created on the xDai chain.
 In order to return this xDai to Dai, xDai is burned and Dai is unlocked.